Cambodia Cycle

 Why you'll love this adventure

-• Challenge yourself as you cycle up to 80km a day on this unforgettable journey from Siem Reap to Phnom Penh
+- Challenge yourself as you cycle up to 75km a day on this unforgettable journey from Cambodia's capital to remote outskirts

 Trip notes